algolia/algoliasearch-wordpress/docs/src/frequently-asked-questions.md

 Port forwarding is currently unsupported, so you should use port 80 or 443 depending on if you are using http or https to access your website.

+**Does the instant search results work with IE9?**

+The default implementation will break on IE9.
+You can use the `useHash` option of the instantsearch.js library to enable support for IE9.

+See https://github.com/algolia/algoliasearch-wordpress/pull/375 for an example of how to enable IE9 support.

 **My case is not listed here:**

 If your problem is covered here, please submit an issue with the error details here: https://github.com/algolia/algoliasearch-wordpress/issues